Your Guide to Good Eats North of the River

 This small Italian restaurant in Kansas City’s Northland is locally loved.
 If you’re looking for a laid-back lunch for the whole family, Frank’s is the perfect stop.
 Or if you’re on the way home from work, you can call in a take-out order and bring their Italian cuisine to your own dining room.

-We already mention Stone Canyon Pizza earlier, but it’s worth a second shout-out.
+We already mentioned Stone Canyon Pizza earlier, but it’s worth a second shout-out.
 Stone Canyon was opened on historic Main Street in 1985 by Kevin Heaton, a native resident who started in the family restaurant business when he was only 14.
 Stone Canyon touts its fresh ingredients, local sourcing and hand-made dough as factors that set their pies apart.

 Restaurants in Riverside